matheus23/irreactive.com/content/power-of-types.md

 Damn.
 I didn't end that _italic_ it the last paragraph.
 ```

+(Actually, there's no ill-formed markdown according to the spec.
+But let's assume we're working with nit-picky parsers that for example expect '`_`'s to be escaped, when not ment to be used for italics.)

 ### Step 2: Imagine Outputs

 So now let's look at the two output types.
-We have to look at both, because they're different.
+Remember that we have to look at both, because they're different, unlike the input types.

 ```elm
 parseOutput : Result String (List Markdown.Block)